 You can set preferences for general application operations, editing operations, code and compiler operations, sync settings, and drawing and text options.

 Document-level undo maintains a single list of all your actions for the entire Animate document.
 Object-level undo maintains separate lists of your actions for each object in your document.
 Object-level lets you undo an action on one object without having to also undo actions on other objects that might have been modified more recently than the target object.

 To set the number of undo or redo levels, enter a value from 2 to 300.
 Undo levels require memory; the more undo levels you use, the more system memory is consumed.
 The default is 100.

 When enabled (the default setting), this setting saves a copy of each open file at the specified time interval, in the same folder as the originals.
 If you have not saved the file yet, Animate saves the copies in its Temp folder.
 The file names are the same as the originals, with “RECOVER_” added to the beginning of the file name.
 If Animate quits unexpectedly, a dialog box appears when you restart to allow you to open the auto-recover file.
 When you exit Animate normally, the auto-recover files are deleted.

-Starting Animate CC 2015 release, Animate does not create unnecessary auto-recovery files.
+Starting Animate 2015 release, Animate does not create unnecessary auto-recovery files.
 An auto-recovery file is created only if the document is modified after the last auto-recovery files were created.
 Auto-recovery file is removed only after completing a successful save operation.
 To avoid continuous loop of auto-recovery for short auto-recovery duration, snapshot for all files modified after last auto-recovery are created at each auto-recovery interval.
 Next auto recovery timer is started only after this process is completed.

 Select your preferred user interface style, between Dark or Light.
 To apply shading to the user interface elements, select Enable Shading.